Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_2 Hotel-Reviews-Analysis-Tableau/README.md

 ## Process Structure
 **1. Data Importation and Exploration:**
-- I will import the provided hotel reservation dataset for exploration into my preferred SQL environment(MySQL)
+- I will import the provided hotel reservation dataset for exploration into my preferred SQL environment(SQL Server)
-- Using MySQL will help to easily manage the large data we have and help with the handling of complex queries.
+- Using SQL server will help to easily manage the large data we have and help with the handling of complex queries.

 **2. SQL Analysis:**
 - Use SQL for data manipulation and analysis.